 We will pick you up from your hotel between 6:30 a.m. to 7:00 a.m., leaving the city of Cusco at 7:30 a.m. in our way to Ollantaytambo district where we will stop for 45 minutes to have breakfast, in this place you can also make some purchases such as: batteries for flashlights, rain ponchos, coca leaves, etc. Then we will continue our journey to Km.
 82 (Piscacucho), this place will be the beginning of the walk, after two hours we will reach the archaeological group of Llactapata, here the guide will explain the history of this place.
 Later we will continue with the trek through the valley of Cusichacay, finally arriving at Huayllabamba (3,000 m.a.s.l.) where we will spend the first night Camping.

 - Walking distance: 8.7 miles /14 km (6-7 hours)

 - Considered: Moderate day (getting used to the Inca Trail)

 - Weather: Warm and windy

-Early, after breakfast, we will begin the most difficult and demanding part of the route, with an exhausting climb of three to four hours, to reach the first pass called Warmiwañusca ("dead woman"), with an altitude of 4,200 meters above sea level.
-At this point we can admire a breathtaking view of the whole valley of Huayllabamba and Pacaymayo where you will feel on top of the world, it is in this place where the guide will perform a small payment ceremony to the snow-capped Veronica and Wayanay, after the ritual with the leaves of coca we will be descending the mountain for a lapse of an hour and a half to reach pacaymayo (3,600 masl) where we will spend the second night in camp.
+Early, after breakfast, we will begin the most difficult and demanding part of the route, with an exhausting climb of three to four hours, to reach the first place called Warmiwañusca ("dead woman"), with an altitude of 4,200 m.a.s.l.
+At this point we will be able to see a breathtaking view of the entire valley of Huayllabamba and Pacaymayo where you will feel on top of the world, in this place the guide will perform a small "pago" or ritual ceremony to the Veronica and Wayanay snow peaks, after this ritual ceremony with coca leaves we will be descending the mountain for about an hour and a half to reach Pacaymayo (3,600 m.a.s.l.) where we will spend the second night camping

-- Considered: Top day (you will have survived the two highest passes)
+- Considered: Top day (you will have survived the two highest areas)

 - Area: Andes and Cloud Forest